-This ambitious project is a key initiative by UBC’s Alumni Society to develop a new home in a prominent location on campus.
+This ambitious project is a key initiative by UBC’s Alumni Association to develop a new home in a prominent location on campus.
 The Centre houses all the activities related to present and future alumni.
 At grade it is highly transparent and welcoming, with a café, fireplace lounge, study spaces and library open to visitors, alumni, students and faculty.

 The pavilion building was designed to reflect its distinct Pacific Northwest coast context and UBC’s campus in particular.
 The white frit glass exterior skin changes dramatically from day to night, and from grey skies to sunshine.
 The service block that anchors the north-east quadrant of the building is clad in white concrete block to reference UBC’s white brick modernist campus.
 Extensive use of local BC woods in the interior of the pavilion provide warmth in a cold grey climate.
 The project is LEED Gold Certified.